-2.1 Standards are attribute-based and defined by a mathematical function
+2.1 Standards are attribute-based and are defined by a mathematical function

-As discussed in Section II.B of the NPRM, NHTSA and EPA are setting attributebased CAFE and CO2 standards for MYs 2012-2016 passenger cars and light trucks which standards are expressed by a mathematical function.
-EPCA, as amended by EISA, expressly requires that CAFE standards for passenger cars and light trucks be based on one or more vehicle attributes related to fuel economy, and be expressed in the form of a mathematical function.1 The CAA has no such requirement, although such an approach is permissible under section 202 (a) and EPA has used the attribute-based approach in issuing standards under analogous provisions of the CAA (e.g., standards for non-road diesel engines using engine size as the attribute).
-Given the advantages of using attribute-based standards for light duty vehicles and given the goal of coordinating and harmonizing CO2 standards promulgated under the CAA and CAFE standards promulgated under EPCA, as expressed by President Obama in his announcement of the new National Program and by the agencies in the joint NOI, EPA is also proposing standards that are attribute-based and expressed as mathematical functions.
+As discussed in Section II.B of the final rule preamble, NHTSA and EPA are setting attribute-based CAFE and CO2 standards for MYs 2012-2016 passenger cars and light trucks, which are expressed by a mathematical function.
+EPCA, as amended by EISA, expressly requires that CAFE standards for passenger cars and light trucks be based on one or more vehicle attributes related to fuel economy, and be expressed in the form of a mathematical function.
+The CAA has no such requirement, although such an approach is permissible under section 202 (a) and EPA has used the attribute-based approach in issuing standards under analogous provisions of the CAA (e.g., standards for non-road diesel engines using engine size as the attribute).
+Given the advantages of using attribute-based standards for light duty vehicles, and given the goal of coordinating and harmonizing CO2 standards promulgated under the CAA and CAFE standards promulgated under CAA and EPCA, as expressed by President Obama in his announcement of the new National Program and by the agencies in the joint NOI and NPRM, EPA is also finalizing standards that are attribute-based and expressed as mathematical functions.

-Under an attribute-based standard approach, each vehicle model has a fuel economy or CO_2 target, the stringency of which depends of the value of the attribute for the vehicle model.
-Thus, fuel economy and CO_2 targets are set for individual vehicles, and vary directly with the attribute, i.e., becoming more stringent as the attribute decreases and vice versa.
-For example, size-based (i.e., size-indexed) standards assign higher fuel economy targets (lower CO_2 targets) to smaller vehicles and lower fuel economy targets (higher CO_2 targets) to larger vehicles.
-The CAFE or fleet-wide average CO_2 level required of a particular manufacturer is determined by calculating the sales-weighted average of the model-specific fuel economy or CO_2 targets.
+Under an attribute-based standard approach, each vehicle model has a fuel economy (mpg) or CO2 target, the stringency of which depends on the value of the attribute for the vehicle model.
+Thus, fuel economy and CO2 targets are set for individual vehicles, and vary directly with the attribute, i.e., becoming more stringent as the attribute decreases and vice versa.
+For example, size-based (i.e., size-indexed) standards assign higher fuel economy targets (lower CO2 targets) to smaller vehicles and lower fuel economy targets (higher CO2 targets) to larger vehicles.
+However, we emphasize that the targets themselves are not standards.
+The CAFE or fleet-wide average CO2 level required of a particular manufacturer is actually determined by calculating the production-weighted average of the applicable model-specific fuel economy or CO2 targets.

-The form of the fuel economy or CO_2 standard can have a dramatic effect on the level of improvement required from various types of vehicles and the relative stringency of the standard for various manufacturers.
+The form of the fuel economy or CO2 standard can have a dramatic effect on the level of improvement required from various types of vehicles and on the relative stringency of the standard for various manufacturers.
 These disparate impacts derive from two facts concerning the current automotive market: 1) consumers currently demand a wide variety of vehicle types and sizes, and 2) individual manufacturers focus their product offerings on different portions of this demand.
 Therefore, a comparison of the advantages and disadvantages of attribute-based and flat (universal) standards needs to consider both of these factors.